 Beyond that, it was gratifying to announce the expansion of our program to offer free or discounted licenses to more nonprofit organizations.
 Not to mention a number of other worthwhile initiatives that help military veterans and youth train for careers in technology through Splunk4Good and partnerships with nonprofits Year Up, NPower, Wounded Warrior Project and AWS re:Start.

-I was also impressed by our Diversity panel featuring C-level leaders from the public and private sectors who shared their thoughts on the importance of diversity in driving innovation.
+Our Diversity panel featuring C-level leaders from the public and private sectors shared their thoughts on the importance of diversity in driving innovation.
 Moderated by our own Theresa Vu, several panelists, including Splunk CHRO Tracy Edkins and Larry Irving, former VP of Global Government Affairs for HP, discussed how successful diversity initiatives are intentional, starting from the top and built into the fabric of organizations.
 The panelists also discussed the defining experiences or lessons that helped them get to leadership positions in their careers, including the importance of taking risks and starting over to get ahead.

 #2 - We have an astounding depth of expertise in our ecosystem and some extremely passionate fans.